dustball/opencrisisline/README.md

 Twilio setup:

+1. Create a Twilio account.
+If you use this [referral code](https://www.twilio.com/referral/WU8oSC), when you upgrade your account both of our accounts should get credited $10.
-1. Login to Twilio, buy a local number for $1/mo or a Toll-free number for $2/mo.
+1. Login to Twilio, buy a local number for $1/mo or a toll-free number for $2/mo.
+You can search by area code or even entering words like "HELP".
-2. Enter the URL to `mainmenu.php` and `sms.php` on the resulting page ([screenshot](https://i.imgur.com/0jy992M.png)).
+2. Enter the URL to `mainmenu.php` and `sms.php` on the resulting page (example: [screenshot](https://i.imgur.com/0jy992M.png)).

 How to test:

+1. Make sure `setup.php` passes all tests
-1. Have a friend or test phone call the number - do not use your own phone
+2. Have a friend or test phone call the number - do not use your own phone
-2. The friend should dial "8" (this is a hidden menu option for testing)
+3. The friend should dial "8" (this is a hidden menu option for testing)
-3. It should ring your phone
+4. It should ring your phone.
+5. Answer and talk for more than 15 seconds to trigger

 In case of error, check Twilio's [error logs](https://www.twilio.com/console/debugger) as well as the web access logs (`tail -f ~/logs/*/https/error.log` on DH).